THE PROGRESS OF THE YEARS

 were also moved to the Port Germein Cemetery together with his sister's ashes.

-~ The Old Pier Hotel opened for trading as a cafe again during the year.
+~ The Old Pier Hotel opened for trading as a cafe during the year, but closed down again.

 ~ On Friday, December 13, 2013, Port Germein Primary School closed after 132 years.

 ~Foreshore renovations to goods shed and lighthouse.
 Short length of railway line installed.

 ~Continued upgrading of foreshore and placing of harbourmaster's pole in goods shed.